BIMSBbioinfo/Strategies_for_analyzing_BS-seq/segmentation_tools/MethPipe_vs_methylKit_IMR90.md

-Strategies for analyzing bisulfite-seq data: Detection of MethPipe PMDs using methylKit on Human IMR90 methylome
+Strategies for analyzing bisulfite-seq data: Comparison of MethPipe PMDs and methylKit on Human IMR90 methylome
 ================
 Alexander Gosdschan
 2017-08-09